analogdevicesinc/ai8x-synthesis/README.md

   The generator also contains a built-in generator (supported *only* when using `—fifo`, and only for HWC inputs); the command line option `--synthesize-input` uses only the first few words of the sample input data, and then adds the specified value N (for example, 0x112233 if three input channels are used) to each subsequent set of M 32-bit words.
 M can be specified using `--synthesize-words` and defaults to 8.
 Note that M must be a divisor of the number of pixels per channel.
 * The output check can be truncated.
 The command line option `--max-checklines` checks only the first N words of output data (for example, 1024).
 * For 8-bit output values, `--mlator` typically generates more compact code.
+* Change the compiler optimization level in `Makefile`.
+To change the default optimization levels, modify `MXC_OPTIMIZE_CFLAGS` in `assets/embedded-ai85/templateMakefile` for Arm code and  `assets/embedded-riscv-ai85/templateMakefile.RISCV` for RISC-V code.
+Both `-O1` and `-Os` may result in smaller code compared to `-O2`.

 #### Debugging Techniques

 There can be many reasons why the known-answer test (KAT) fails for a given network.
 The following techniques may help in narrowing down where in the network or the YAML description of the network the error occurs:

+* The default compiler optimization level is `-O2`, and incorrect code may be generated under rare circumstances.
+Lower the optimization level in the generated `Makefile` to `-O1`, clean (`make distclean && make clean`) and rebuild the project (`make`).
+If this solves the problem, one of the possible reasons is that code is missing the `volatile`  keyword for certain variables.
+  To permanently adjust the default compiler optimization level, modify `MXC_OPTIMIZE_CFLAGS` in  `assets/embedded-ai85/templateMakefile` for Arm code and  `assets/embedded-riscv-ai85/templateMakefile.RISCV` for RISC-V code.

 * `--stop-after N` where `N` is a layer number may help finding the problematic layer by terminating the network early without having to retrain and without having to change the weight input file.
 Note that this may also require `--max-checklines` as [described above](#Handling Linker Flash Section Overflows) since intermediate outputs tend to be large.

 * `--no-bias LIST` where `LIST` is a comma-separated list of layers (e.g., `0,1,2,3`) can rule out problems due to the bias.
 This option zeros out the bias for the given layers without having to remove bias values from the weight input file.

 * `--ignore-streaming` ignores all `streaming` statements in the YAML file.
 Note that this typically only works when the sample input is replaced with a different, lower-dimension sample input (for example, use 3×32×32 instead of 3×128×128).

 #### Energy Measurement